 GASB requires an analysis of significant variances between the original budget and final budget amounts and between final budget amounts and actual budget results.
-The tobacco settlement proceeds were higher by approximately \$190,475 from budget to actual.
-The budget was based on previous year's payment history and due to inflationary pressures and profit changes, the actual 2022 receipt was higher.
-The interest income was higher than initial budget by \$42,912.
-As discussed previously, this was likely due to higher interest rates as a result of Federal Reserve Policies.
-The bond principal payment was set at a previous amortization schedule from BLX for the budget.
-The actual principal payment each year is based on actual MSA payment, therefore, the actual payment will always differ from the budgets.
-Budgeted interest was higher than actual interest by \$152,015.
-This interest will adjust with actual principal payments and will, like principal payments, always be different from budgeted.
+The tobacco settlement proceeds were higher by approximately \$401,070 from budget to actual.
+The budget was based on previous year's payment history, and due to sales and profit changes, the actual 2023 receipt was higher.
+The interest income was higher than the budget by about \$424,863.
+As discussed previously, this was due to higher interest rates as a result of Federal Reserve Policies.
+The budgeted bond principal payment is set by the amortization schedule developed by BLX.
+The actual principal payment each year is based on actual MSA payment.
+Therefore, the actual payment will always differ from the budget.
+Budgeted interest was higher than actual interest by about \$77,906.
+This interest will adjust with actual principal payments and will, like principal payments, always be different from budget.